CopernicaMarketingSoftware/Documentation/Publisher/en/rest-condition-type-sms.md

 of received messages by the profile/subprofile.
 Possible values:
 = (equal), \!= (not equal), <\> (between), < (less than), \> (greater than).

+## Example

+Let's say we have accidentally send a wrong document to several of our customers and we want to send another mail to apologize (and we don't have the original selection anymore, you could use that as well).
+We could then select using the sms condition with the following values:

+* **document**: /<Wrong document>
+* **match-mode**: "match_profiles_that_received_document"

 ## More information

 * [Fetch rule conditions](rest-get-rule-conditions)